Astros vs. Giants MLB Betting Odds, Trends & Prediction

 Astros vs. Giants MLB BETTING PREDICTION

 Take the under.
-The under is 12-3 in the Astros’ last 15 games overall, is 17-6 in their last 23 road contests and is 12-5 in their last 17 games against an opponent from the National League.
-On the other side, the under is 8-3 in the Giants’ last 11 games when playing at home against the Astros and is 5-2 in their last seven interleague meetings with an opponent from the American League West.
+The under is 13-3 in the Astros’ last 16 games overall, is 4-1 in their last five games when playing the Giants and is 18-6 in their last 24 games on the road.
+On the other side, the under has cashed in nine out of the Giants’ last 11 home games versus the Astros, is 6-2 in their last eight interleague matchups and is 20-1 in their last 21 home contests when playing on a Tuesday.

 Astros vs. Giants MLB Playoffs Prediction: UNDER 8